Here is an example of an adults or New Year kids Vision Board!

 AS PRESENTS!

-These would make great Birthday gifts and would be a great surprise for your child to see their name in the story!
+These would make great Birthday gifts and would be a lovely surprise for your child to see their name in the story!

 TO CONCLUDE!